joyfuluj/UBC-Forum/README.md

         - Simple discussion (topics) grouping and display.
         - Navigation breadcrumb strategy. (i.e. users can determine where they are in threads)
         - Error handling. (bad navigation)
-        - Users can register.
-        - Registration determines user interactions, and users may view site content without registration.
         - Allow seperate forums for different clubs.
-        - Allow users to like and dislike content.
-        - Allow Users to sort posts by popular, user interaction, and date.
-        - Allow Users to comment on posts.

     MINOR (Additional):
         - Search and analysis for topics/items.